 Why are Baseplates Necessary?

 Baseplates are a necessary component of pallet rack systems because they anchor the pallet rack to the warehouse floor.
-They create a safe and stable system by disbursing the weight of the frame down into the floor.
+They create a safe and stable system by disbursing the frame’s weight down into the floor.
 Baseplates also keep the shelves from moving, leaning, and tipping.
 When properly installed, all systems can benefit from the extra stability and peace of mind they provide.